Mobusshar/NLP_Final_Project/README.md

 - **MC Dataset**: Delve into word pairs of varied semantic relationships.
 - **RG Dataset**: Explore an extensive range of word pair spectrums.
 - **WSD353 Dataset**: Engage in a deep dive across an extensive semantic landscape.
+- **Senseval-2**: Use Senseval to test Wordsense Disambiguation methods.

 ## Results